DQNEO/ai-corrects-my-monologue/README.md

 # Usage

-Install dependent tools
+You need to first install the dependent tools:

 ```
 brew install jq ffmpeg
 ```

-Signup to OpenAI, get your API token, and set it as a enviroment variable
+Next, sign up for OpenAI, obtain your API token, and set it as an environment variable:

 ```
 export OPENAI_API_KEY="your-api-key"
 ```

-Run `main.sh` and talk to your mic.
-Once you finished talking, hit `Ctr C`.
+Then, run `main.sh` and speak into your microphone.
+When you're finished speaking, hit Ctrl-C:

 ```
 ./main.sh
 ```

-At the first time, you need to change your privacy setting to allow recording to your terminal application.
+The first time you use the application, you need to change your privacy settings to allow recording in your terminal application:

 `System Preferences` -> `Security & Privacy` -> `Microphone` -> Check your terminal app

 # Supported languages

-Currently only English is supported but I believe it's super easy to adopt it to other languages.
+Currently only English is supported but I believe it's super easy to adopt it for other languages.

-# Licsence
+# Licence

 MIT

 # Author

 @DQNEO